RAF Wroughton

-RAF Wroughton is a former Royal Air Force airfield near Wroughton, in Wiltshire, England, about 4 mi south of Swindon.
+RAF Wroughton is a former Royal Air Force station near Wroughton, in Wiltshire, England, about 4 mi south of Swindon.
 Ministry of Defence aviation activity ceased in 1972.
 The airfield now belongs to the Science Museum Group and is home to the National Collections Centre, which houses the group's large-object storage and library.

 Early history

-The airfield opened on 1 April 1940.
+The site was acquired for an airfield in 1937 and the airfield opened on 1 April 1940.
 It was used for the assembly and storage of aircraft during the Second World War.

 The following units were here at some point: